wp-plugins/responsive-column-widgets/readme.txt

 * **Responsive Design** - when the browser width is less than 600 px, it automatically adjusts the layout.
 This is for tablet and mobile visitors.
 * **Up to 12 columns** - for example, if you have 24 registered widgets, you can displays 12 items in two rows.
 * **Works in Posts/Pages** - with the shortcode, you can embed the responsive widgets in post and pages.
-* **PHP code and Shortcode** - use them to display the widgtes in thene template or in posts/pages.
+* **PHP code and Shortcode** - use them to display the widgtes in theme template or in posts/pages.
 * **Default Sidebars Integration** - The sidebars defined by your theme also can be displayed in columns.
 * and [more](http://wordpress.org/extend/plugins/responsive-column-widgets/other_notes/).